 Various challenges in the area, especially the poisonous plants and predators, did not deter them at all at the time.

-Marenga says that if it were not for these challenges, their Brahman cattle could have been at another level, as they have been using quality bulls to improve their genetics.
+Marenga said that without these challenges, their Brahman cattle could have been at another level, as they have been using quality bulls to improve their genetics.

 The farmer is of the opinion that if provided with a resettlement farm, it will be ideal for his project of producing quality livestock to prosper and contribute meaningfully to the country's economy.